mprobson/csc110-hw03/README.md

 The steps to complete the function are detailed below:

-  1. Remove the `pass` keyword indside the provided for loop and fill it out with your code.
+  1. Remove the `pass` keyword inside the provided for loop and fill it out with your code.
   2. You should use the `input` function to read one number using the following prompt: `"Give me the next grade in [0 to 10]:"`; Note that whatever is read is a String.
   3. Check to see if the input is only digits.
 If it is not, print an error message with: `"Error in read_five_ints: input string is not for an integer"` and follow that with the statement `exit()`.
   4. If the string has only digits, cast the input string into an integer by using the `int` function.